Systematic review software

 Screening

 We have developed a web application for the title and abstract screening and full-text screening of research articles.
-Currently, the default setting is double-blind screening.
-We are adding the option to resolve conflicts through a third reviewer.
-We are also adding a single reviewer mode to the screening settings.
-We provide a dashboard with an overview of reviewing progress and a flowchart with in- an exclusion decision.
+The default setting is double-masked screening.
+We also have a single reviewer mode in the screening settings.
+We have added the option to resolve conflicts through a third reviewer and provide a dashboard overview of reviewing progress and a flowchart with inclusion and exclusion decisions.
 One of the core principles built into our tool is transparency in user decision-making applied to screening and data extraction.
-Users can add notes, and we are developing settings for the users to be able to set who can view these notes.
+Users can add notes, and users can set who can view these notes.

 Google chrome extension